Table of Contents

 If your child is interested in robotics, you will find many kits that use visual block languages as well as Arduino text-based coding.

-At CodaKid, our Mod Creation 1 and 2 series teach Java as an introductory language, and we use helper files to reduce some of the complexity.
-We believe that kids’ natural passion for Minecraft gives them extra motivation to work through concepts like conditionals, loops, variables, and methods – all of which are universal coding concepts and can be found in nearly every programming language.
+At CodaKid, we offer tracks in Scratch, Python, Java, Lua, HTML/CSS, C#, and Arduino, and focus many of our intro tracks on game development.
+We believe that kids’ natural passion for games gives them extra motivation to work through concepts like conditionals, loops, variables, and methods – all of which are universal coding concepts and can be found in nearly every programming language.

 Python is another great language for kids coding, and is featured as the language of choice for some important computer science initiatives including Project Lead the Way.